w3c/voiceinteraction/source/SOURCE.md

 `registry` as an implementation of a `Provider Registry`.
 The `providerSelectionStrategy` is used by the `registry` to select those IPA providers that are suited to handle the current request.
-In this case, we select all those that have a matching modality, i.e. text.
+In this case, we select all those that have a matching modality, i.e. text and the correct language.
+A chained filter is used to select the best provider.

 The `providerSelectionService` as an implementation of the `Provider Selection Service` acts as the main component to be approached